pravsels/mrcolab/README.md

 # Welcome to MR Colab

 A 2-player social VR/AR game.
-In it, one player wears an AR headset (HoloLens 2) and is physically in an office room (my supervisor's room).
+In it, one player wears an AR headset (HoloLens 2) and is physically in an office room (Prof. Anthony Steed's room).
 Another player wears a VR headset (Quest 2) and is in a virtual representation of the same office room (built from a 3D scan).